Image

 More often than not, it’s not the weather that causes accidents - but the failure to respond to it correctly.

-No win no fee personal injury solicitors
+No win, no fee personal injury solicitors

-The expression “No Win – No Fee” is often used in personal injury cases.
+The expression “No win, no fee” is often used in personal injury cases.
 It is used as a way of funding a compensation claim where the accident victim does not have the means to pay for the costs involved as the case progresses.

 A number of solicitors are prepared to handle personal injury cases on a “No Win – No Fee” basis but very few are able to offer their clients complete protection if the case is unsuccessful.